roualdes/minipdb/README.md

 following.

 ```
-minipdb init stan_program.toml
+minipdb init stan_program.yml
 ```

-where some `stan_program.toml` file looks similar to the follow TOML file
+where some `stan_program.yml` file looks similar to the follow YAML file

 ```
 model_name = "Bespoke-model" # starts with [A-Z], no spaces, the only special characters allowed are _-